Simple Continued Fractions an Approach for High School Students: Simple Continued Fractions

-it is known as the Golden Ratio.
-The Golden Ratio makes its appearance in many different contexts, from Mathematics to Arts \cite{Huntley1970}.
-From $x=1+\frac{1}{x}$ it is clear that the continued fraction expansion of $x$ is
+The golden ratio is a unique positive real number that appears in many different contexts, from mathematics to the arts \cite{Huntley1970}.
+It is the value to which the simplest infinite continued fraction converges.